SomeAutDev/DarkSideModeMod/README.md

 Darkside mod is a doom mod based on the No More Heroes games by Grasshopper Manufacture.
 The rights to _No More Heroes_ belong to Marvelous Inc. The rights to _Doom_ belong to ID Software.
 Most of the sound effects from the mod are from _No More Heroes_ 2, and 3.
 As such, they belong to Marvelous.
 The exceptions are a vine-boom you can only get by summoning a hidden powerup from the console, and a stock anime slice sound effect for hitting enemies with tiger claws.
-The custom sprites created by the author.
+The custom sprites were created by the author.
 The code was made entirely by the author (with some help from the ZDoom discord server).

 ## Credits